 Streams flows is being deprecated.
 Starting on January 31, 2021, you will no longer be able to create or run streams flows.
 To preserve your code in an archive package, see Downloading streams flow code in a code archive package.
 For future support for streams flow use cases, see Streaming Analytics on IBM Cloud.

 Week ending 4 December 2020

-IBM Watson Visual Recognition will be discontinued in Watson Machine Learning
+IBM Watson Visual Recognition is discontinued in Watson Machine Learning

 IBM Watson Visual Recognition is discontinued.
 Existing instances are supported until 1 December 2021, but as of 7 January 2021, you can’t create instances.
 Any instance that is provisioned on 1 December 2021 will be deleted.